Cyrix126/Mnemosyne/README.md

 # Mnemosyne
 Mnemosyne is a http request caching in memory proxy API.
 ## Status of development
-Work in progress, not functional.
+All features are present, but the software is very new and not tested for production.
 ### TODO
 - [x] allows to limit cache by size
 - [x] organize code in modules
 - [x] tracing
 - [x] tests
-- [ ] remove allocation when possible
-- [ ] benchmarks
+- [ ] benchmarks/optimizations
 - [ ] documentation
 ## Description
 Mnemosyne is placed between your load balancer (ex: nginx) and your server applications that needs their requests to be cached.
 It will optimize the resources by caching responses and adding caching headers that will ask clients to re-use the cache locally.
 The cache will be expired based on activity and from manual invalidation.